List of Queensland State of Origin players

 There have been over 200 rugby league footballers who have played for Queensland in State of Origin since its inception in 1980.
 All players who have been selected to debut for the Queensland in State of Origin matches have been assigned a number by the Queensland Rugby League.
 Arthur Beetson is first as he was the first captain.
-Players that debuted in the same game are capped by jumper number.
+Players who debuted in the same game are capped by jumper number.
 Players are listed according to the date of their debut game.